Niels3RT/PolyPlay_MiSTer/README.md

 ## The MiSTer Core

 There is a lot of guesswork going on (clocks, video).
-Tested on HDMI output only, analog video hopefully soon.
+Analog video should be good now, at least my flatscreen tv accepts the rgb+composite sync output.

 The romsets (polyplay.zip/polyplay2.zip) should come from mame 0229.